cake-build/website/input/docs/writing-builds/sdk/tools.md

 # Installing tools from other providers

-Out of the box NuGet and .NET Tools (since Cake 1.1) is supported as provider for `InstallTool`.
+Out of the box, NuGet and .NET Tools (since Cake 1.1) are supported as providers for `InstallTool`.
 More providers are available through [Modules](/extensions/).